 This course is designed to examine general aspects of air and space power through a historical perspective.
 We will cover the time period from the first balloons and dirigibles to the space-age global positioning systems to the Persian Gulf War.
 Historical examples will be provided to extrapolate the development of Air Force capabilities and missions to demonstrate the evolution of what has become today's US Air Force air and space power.

 AFS 201 EVOLUTION OF USAF AIR/SPACE POWER

 A continuation of AFS 200.
-This course is taught in the spring semester.
-Prerequisite AFS 200.
+Prerequisite: AFS 200.
+Offered: Spring.

 AFS 300 LEADERSHIP AND MANAGEMENT